jbcoe/iso-cpp-breaking-UB/readme.md

 empty string view, a situation that is much harder to debug as the cause and effect may be separated by some considerable distance or time.

+The alternative argument to the above, is that it is wrong to use postconditions to detect this kind of logic / programming error.
+Instead a small unit test could not only cover the error case above, but also other errors that would be undetectable by a static analysis tool.
+This would eliminate the argument of error detection, and leave the path open for changes to the specification of `string_view`.

 ### Defining the behaviour for signed integer overflow

 P0907R0